devpi/devpi/README.rst

 -----------------------------------------------------------

-devpi-server is not only a fast pypi cache but since version 0.8 it comes with a reliable zero-configuration way to deploy permanently on a laptop or even a server.
+devpi-server is not only a fast pypi cache but since version 0.8 it comes with a zero-configuration way to deploy permanently on a laptop or even a server.
 If you type::

     $ devpi-server --gendeploy=TARGETDIR [--port=httpport] [--redisport=port]